sydneykimbell/TA-cis1051/README.md

 Ask user to enter password and verify that it is valid, following the requirements on Canvas.
 If the password is not valid, ask the user to enter a new password until they enter one that is valid.
 After the user enters a valid password, ask them to reenter the password.
 Verify that it matches the first password.

 ### Lab 8 - Lists
 Program 1: Hardcode the states and capitals lists, using the data from capitals.txt as reference.
-Then ask the user to enter a state and print the respective capital.
+Then ask the user to enter a state and print the respective capital.<br />
 Program 2: Read in the data from the file to create the states and capitals lists.
-Then use the same code from program 1 to ask the user to enter a state and print the respective capital.
+Then use the same code from program 1 to ask the user to enter a state and print the respective capital.<br />
 Program 3: Read in the data from the file (like in program 2) and then create a game to quiz the user on states and capitals.
 First, ask the user if they want to be quizzes on states or capitals.
 Then, generate a random state/capital and continue until the user says to stop.